 Testing Lead – The Testing Lead is involved during this activity to ensure that the requirements identified by the BA and accepted by the customer are measurable and that IT has the resources to complete adequate testing.
 Having the Testing Lead involved at this step allows for proper scheduling and preparation for the various stages of testing that occur during the SDLC.

-Functional Requirements Document (FRD): This is a document that defines in more detail the system inputs, processes, outputs and interfaces.
+Functional requirements document defines in more detail the system inputs, processes, outputs and interfaces.
 Such detail can be provided in various formats.
 Usually no individual technique or model is sufficient to express the requirements of a nontrivial system.
 Different types of projects and different varieties of customers will find success using different techniques for collecting and representing the functional requirements.
-Some of the optional techniques for the expression of functional requirements which could define the contents of the FRD are shown in the italicized list below.
+Some of the optional techniques for the expression of functional requirements which could define the contents are shown in the italicized list below.
 Note that all of the techniques should be briefly considered at the beginning of the Requirements Analysis and appropriate ones should be determined based on type of project and customer.
-The FRD should ultimately contain a Requirements Traceability Matrix which will be uniformly adopted as the main component of all FRDs.
 Note that none of the optional techniques listed are technology dependent nor do they dictate specifics to the Designers of HOW process work and accomplish the goals of the system.

 - Entity-relationship diagrams (optional)